mivicek/vehicles-node/README.md

 # vehicles-node - backend

-For backend I used Node.js with Express and Mongoose.
+I used Node.js with Express and Mongoose on backend, and Angular framework on frontend.
-For frontend I used Angular framework.
 As there was no specified design I used Angular Material for out-of-box basic styles and for table and popup confirmation.

+There are 2 ways to search the database - exact-search filter and fuzzy filter (using mongoose-fuzzy-searching plugin with mongoose 5.13.9).
+Results can be be additionally filtered using client-side fiter.